 Can I Have LASIK with Astigmatism?

 There are some corneal diseases, such as keratoconus, that can cause a patient to have astigmatism due to overall cornea instability.
 Keratoconus causes a gradual weakening of the corneal tissue that causes patients to develop larger amounts of astigmatism over time.
-In this specific case, neither LASIK nor PRK should be performed because it would compromise the already fragile cornea structure.
+In this specific case, neither LASIK nor PRK should be performed because it would compromise the already fragile corneal structure.
 Dr. Mozayeni’s extensive experience and expertise as a fellowship-trained cornea specialist is critical to ensure you are a good candidate for LASIK eye surgery.

 If you have astigmatism and have wondered about having LASIK eye surgery, contact our office and schedule a free consultation.
-As part of our thorough examination, we will utilize the Pentacam and map out your cornea.
+As part of our thorough examination, we will utilize the Pentacam to map your cornea.
 Dr. Mozayeni will then personally examine your vision, the health of your eyes, analyze your corneas and give you his recommendation for the best outcome.
 We look forward to meeting you and helping you with your vision needs!